Inflation Busters Newsletter!

 Lowe’s Military Discount: If You Served, It’s a Smart Way to Save

 Hats off to the folks at Lowe’s.
 When it comes to honoring those who’ve served our country “they get it” and are happy to pass along some savings to those who keep us free.
-To this end, Lowe’s has come up with an easy-to-use military discount that allows vets and active military quick access to their savings when checking out in-store.
-You verify your information just once and you’re good-to-go every time you shop at the warehouse.
-Home Depot are you listening?
-Here’s exactly how the Lowe’s military discount works so you can start saving money today.
+To this end, Lowe’s has come up with an easy-to-use 10% military discount that allows vets and active military quick access to their savings.
+You verify your information just once and you’re good-to-go.
+Hey Home Depot, are you listening?

 Lowe's Military Discount: If You Served, It's a Smart Way to Save